AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 Adobe has identified the following known issues for the 2026.09.0 release:

 - Changing the document state of an already locked topic refreshes the entire document.
 (GUIDES-53905)
+- When using the Preview using baseline feature, preview requests time out for large maps (more than 10,000 topics) or maps with a high number of keydefs (for example, 100 keydefs and 3,500 topics).
+(GUIDES-54147)
 - For DB servers, when a map containing a `keydef` without an `href` is previewed with a Preview using baseline option enabled, the `keydef` does not resolve.
 (GUIDES-53878)
 - Hotspot regions configured on an image map asset are not interactive in Preview mode; preventing authors from validating hotspot links before publishing.
 (GUIDES-53398)<br>**Workaround**: Insert the image you want to convert into an image map, select **Edit image map** from the context menu, and configure the hotspot links.
 - When you move a map with an existing baseline to a different folder while the map is open, the **Preview using baseline** toggle remains selected in Preview mode, but the baseline no longer appears in the dropdown list.
 (GUIDES-54284)<br>**Workaround**: You can close and reopen the map to resolve the issue.